Mike Cook’s Bonneville Shootout

-Charles Nearburg, Nolan White, Tom Burkland, George Poteet and others have all established Bonneville records above 400 MPH, some significantly faster and some FIA certified per category, but none with the all important FIA certified two way average exceeding Vesco’s record by one percent.
+Charles Nearburg, Nolan White, Tom Burkland, George Poteet and others have all established Bonneville records above 400 MPH, some significantly faster and some FIA certified per specific category, but none with the authority of a FIA certified two way average exceeding Vesco’s record by one percent.
 Poteet’s Speed Demon is currently the fastest FIA certified piston powered wheel-driven car by virtue of it 439 mph record, but it is not yet the land speed record holder.

 Incoming search terms: